mawinkler/c1-playground/README.md

 ### Tear Down GKE, EKS or AKS Clusters

-Run one of the following scripts to quickly create a cluster in the clouds.
+Run one of the following scripts to quickly tear down a cluster in the clouds.
+These scripts are created automatically by the cluster scripts.

 ```sh
 # GKE